trump-fmi/osm_label_server/README.md

 ```

 ## Installation
-Only installation via building it yourself is supported at the moment.
-You will need a [correctly configured](https://golang.org/doc/install#testing) go setup:
+For installation via building it yourself you will need a [correctly configured](https://golang.org/doc/install#testing) go setup:
 ```sh
 go get -u github.com/trump-fmi/osm_label_server
 ```
+A precompiled binary is available under the [current release](https://github.com/trump-fmi/osm_label_server/releases/latest).
+After extracting the tar.gz the server can be immediately started by using the start.sh as a default configuration and a default label file is included.

 For correct startup the binary needs access to the shared library.
 So you need the following calls for startup:
 ```sh